Docs

 To eliminate the need for a cumbersome password reset flow, Clerk provides a Cognito password migrator that enables your end users to sign in to Clerk using their existing Cognito passwords.

-In its barest form, it is simply two fields that you set on a Clerk user object, through the backend API.
+In its barest form, it is simply two fields that you set on a Clerk user object through the Backend API.

 • password_hasher: awscognito